 Though many stories about Spooner are apocryphal at best, he was considered a living embodiment of the "absent-minded professor" stereotype, and had a verbal tic that had him transposing the letters of words in amusing ways.
 Now called "spoonerisms" in his honor, these include statements like "The Lord is a shoving leopard" (instead of "loving shepherd") and "It is kisstomary to cuss the bride" (instead of "customary to kiss the bride").

-Nearly all the saying attributed to Spooner were invented by his students, colleagues, or other jokesters.
+Nearly all the sayings attributed to Spooner were invented by his students, colleagues, or other jokesters.
 Spooner claimed only one was authentic, admitting to calling out the hymn "Kinkering Congs Their Titles Take" instead of "Conquering Kings Their Titles Take" from his pulpit in 1879.
 The Oxford Dictionary of Quotations had just one they credited as the real thing: "The weight of rages will press hard upon the employer."

 Unsurprisingly, Spooner was not at all pleased by the attention, jokes, or the toll on his reputation.
 He would probably be greatly disappointed that his long life devoted to knowledge and teaching was largely obscured by a few mangled phrases.